 To ensure the highest possible chance of success, you will be sent to a dental implant specialist to assess your eligibility for the treatment.
 Any existing gum disease or decay will be treated beforehand by your regular dentist at Crookes and Jenkins.

 Medical conditions such as diabetes may affect the success of your dental implant.
 This will all be assessed and discussed at length with the dental implant specialist.

 Dental implants are a long-term investment.
 Dental implants will not decay.
 They are a very reliable and clinically proven dental prosthetic.

 As for the costs of dental implants, it’s hard to give an exact price, as each case is different from the last.
 Each patient’s circumstances are unique.

-For a detailed costs on dental implants, its best to come and see the dentists at Crookes and Jenkins Dental in Brisbane where they can assess you and provide an estimate.
+For detailed costs on dental implants, it’s best to come and see the dentists at Crookes and Jenkins Dental in Brisbane where they can assess you and provide an estimate.

 Do you have a question or want to book an appointment?